kolosovpetro/HistoryAndOverviewOfPolynomialP/README.md

 ## History and overview of the polynomial $\mathbf{P}^m_b(x)$

+> ⚠️ **Warning**
+> Archived in favour to [Unexpected polynomial identities arising from a classical interpolation problem](https://github.com/kolosovpetro/unexpected-polynomial-identities-classical-interpolation)

 ### Abstract

 The polynomial $\mathbf{P}^m_b(x)$ is a polynomial of degree $2m+1$ in $(x,b) \in \mathbb{R}$,